 Students will take two Communication Sciences and Disorders core courses: Critical Analysis of Literature in Communication Sciences & Disorders and Critical Synthesis of Literature in Communication Sciences & Disorders.
-These courses will comprise the minor and help fulfill the seminar requirement.
+These courses will comprise the specialization and as such will also help fulfill the seminar requirement.